Markets Right Now: Stocks open lower on Wall Street

 Continue Reading Below

-Stocks are opening moderately lower on Wall Street after several companies reported disappointing results.
+Stocks are opening lower on Wall Street following a late slide the day before.

-Pfizer, the giant drugmaker, fell 2.6 percent in early trading Tuesday after its earnings fell short of analysts' forecasts.
+Technology companies, energy companies and banks led declines in early trading Wednesday.

-Athletic apparel maker Under Armor fell 5.9 percent on concerns about margins and its North American business.
+Hewlett Packard Enterpise dropped 7 percent and Cimarex Energy fell 2 percent.

 Advertisement

-Bond prices didn't move much.
-The yield on the 10-year Treasury note held steady at 2.96 percent.
+Bond prices rose.
+The yield on the 10-year Treasury fell to 3.02 percent.